Life lessons from ultramarathons (even if you never plan to run one)

 Running distances longer than a 42.2-kilometre marathon isn’t exactly the exercise craze that's sweeping the nation, but the sport has hit its stride.

 In 1996, 34,401 runners signed up for ultras.
 Just over 20 years later, in 2018, there were 611,098 runners looking to test their bodies, minds and spirits in the extreme endurance events.
-They’re running anywhere from 50 to nearly 5,000 km, and often in challenging terrain like mountains or deserts.
+They’re running anywhere from 50 to nearly 5,000 km, and often in challenging terrain such as mountains or deserts.

 Why would anyone do this?
 Partly because ultramarathons aren’t just about running.
 They offer insight into the limits of human capability.
 How far can we go?
 How is it possible?
 What is to be gained, other than bragging rights relatively few people can relate to?